nielssp/nielssp.dk/content/pages/guis/kde-1.1.2/screenshots.md

 <figcaption>kfm 1.167.2.21: Not only a file manager but also a web browser.</figcaption>
 </figure>

-Even though it's not a KDE application and doesn't use Qt, Netscape also has an icon on the panel by default (and otherwise resides in the <q>non-KDE Apps</q>-menu).
+Even though it's not a KDE application and doesn't use Qt, Netscape also has an icon on the panel by default (and otherwise resides in the &ldquo;non-KDE Apps&rdquo;-menu).

 <figure>
 <img src="web-browser-2.png" alt="Netscape" />